How to Succeed in Community College

 Manage your time

 College students are busy!
 If you have responsibilities outside of school, like work, extracurricular activities, or taking care of family, it can be helpful to build good time management habits.
 Read our best tips for planning a productive day here!

 Colleges usually have plenty of resources available to students to de-stress, have fun, stay healthy, and succeed in their jobs and academics.
 These resources are typically free, because access to them is covered in your tuition and student fees.
 Here are a few of the free resources you’ll likely find on your campus:

 There are many career paths to choose from after finishing community college!
 If you’re unsure of what you want to do professionally after finishing college, talk to someone at your career center.
 They can walk you through potential career options with your degree as well as connect you to jobs or internships that can give you some valuable job experience in your desired field!

 Not ready to head to the career center quite yet?
 Check out our list of best websites to explore careers!

 Get involved in clubs and extracurricular activities

 While focusing on your academics takes priority, college is also a place to have fun!
-There will be plenty of opportunities at your school to try new things and meet new people, such as clubs, intramural sports, on-campus events, and more.
+There will be plenty of opportunities at your school to try new things and meet new people– in clubs, intramural sports, on-campus events, and more.
 Stay informed of what’s going on around campus, and if you can, try to attend as many of these events as possible.
-This is a great way to get a sense of your school’s student life AND make some new friends!
+This is a great way to get a sense of your school’s student life and make some new friends!

-Have any questions about community college?
+Have any questions about attending and succeeding in community college?
 Text us!
 Send #Hello to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!